linvieson/llm_financial_portfolio_construction/README.md

 ## Results

-After comparing the cumulative returns of the portfolios with the cumulative returns of the sector indices, the results were found to be that there are three sectors in which LLMs fail to construct good portfolios and eight sectors in which LLMs happened to be good stock-selectors.
-Different metrics are considered to understand the logic behind such results and LLMs’ reasons for such portfolio selections.
-The hypothesis to be accepted is that in the sectors where LLMs fail to construct competitive portfolios, the sector indices themselves perform very well - so it is hard for LLM to choose only 15 stocks to outperform the good-performing index.
-When portfolios are compared to the sector indices by risk measures (Sharpe ratio), LLMs outperform the sector index in every sector.
+After comparing cumulative returns  of the portfolios with cumulative returns of the sector indices, the results were found to be that there are three sectors in which LLMs failed to construct competitive portfolios and eight sectors in which LLMs happened to be good stock-selectors.
+Different metrics are considered to understand logic behind such results and LLMs’ reasons for such portfolio selections.
+The hypothesis to be investigated is that in the sectors where LLMs fail to construct competitive portfolios, the sector indices themselves perform very well - so it is hard for an LLM to choose only 15 stocks to outperform the good-performing index.
+When portfolios are compared to the sector indices by risk-reward measures (e.g., Sharpe ratio), LLMs outperform the sector index in every sector.

 ## Conclusions